 Pothole & Utility Cut Repairs

 If you see a pothole report it quickly and easily online with the Report a Pothole Map.
-Once the snow melts and the hot asphalt mix is available for use in the spring, the City begins its annual spring pothole blitz.
+Once the snow melts and the hot asphalt mix is available for use in the spring, the City begins repairing potholes and paving utility cuts.
 City and private crews head out in full force to patch potholes across the city, beginning with potholes in driving lanes along high-traffic priority streets.
 Utility cuts are filled with gravel until all frost is out of the ground and it can be repaired permanently with hot asphalt.

 Pothole Repairs - Frequently Asked Questions

 How can I report a pothole?

-Drivers and residents can report a pothole with our online Report a Pothole interactive map or call our customer service centre at 306-975-2476.
+Drivers and residents can report a pothole with our online Report a Pothole interactive map or call our customer care centre at 306-975-2476.
 Please call if it is an emergency and has the potential to cause damage or injury.

 How do I use the online Report a Pothole map?